 Many of you know I sold my agency a few years ago and in June went into semi-retirement.
 The most frequently asked questions I have received over the past few months are:

 How do I get ready to sell my company?

 What are the things I need to focus on to get the best deal possible?

-Most of these tips offered below come from significant experience selling a few companies and participating in the due diligence for acquisitions or investment in numerous companies over the past fifteen years.
+Most of the tips offered below come from significant experience selling a few companies and participating in the due diligence for acquisitions or investments in numerous companies over the past fifteen years.

 Why are companies acquired?

-There are essentially 2 reasons companies are acquired:
+There are essentially two reasons companies are acquired:

 Growth & Market Share